Gio98c/ThreesGameAI/README.md

 # Threes-Java
-Design and implementation of the game "Threes" (similar to 2048) in Java.
+Design and implementation of the game "Threes" (similar to 2048) in Java, with intelligence.
+Used for this project ASP, EmbASP, ANTLR4.

-Authors : Olivier NAPPERT and Maxime SAMSON.
+Authors : Giovanni Russo and Francesco Pantusa.

 How to use :

-Compile with eclipse or javac and execute.
+Compile with your IDE or javac and execute.

+Project for Artificial Intelligence, course of UNICAL campus, Infomatica.